-Karon Beach is the second longest beach in Phuket but the third in beach popularity.
-Karon enjoys a very wide stretch of white sand with a decent choice of dining and nightlife, yet it never seems to draw crowds of tourists (which might actually be a good thing).
+Karon Beach is one of the longest beaches in Phuket and the 3rd in beach popularity.
+Karon enjoys a huge stretch of white sand with a decent choice of dining and nightlife.
+And yet it never seems to draw crowds of tourists (which might actually be a good thing).
 The beach is also known to make a fun squishy sound when walking on the sand.
 Karon is divided in three areas: Karon Center, the Lake and the Beachfront Road.

+There is a bit of nightlife in Karon beach.
+It’s modest but still fun.
 Angus O’Tool is also a long time Irish pub and the area is full of tiny beer bars such as Clapton Bar, and a small ‘Soi Bangla‘ type or alley.
 Nothing really exciting, but the place is very lively.
+There is a ‘mini Bangla street at the south end of Karon with beer bar and girls but it seems to shrink a little more each year.

 The Lake near the circle has also been the subject of many attempts to make the area an upmarket zone or even a convention center.
 Once in a while it hosts a local fun fair which it’s fun, fair and crowded, but ultimately not really upmarket.

 Then you’ll reach the end of the Beach Road, when a small hill leads to Kata Beach (boundaries have never been very clear).
 Noticeable around here is the restaurant really built on the beach, a football stadium (also used for cricket competitions) and one of the two nightlife areas around.
 This very narrow and hard to spot ‘Soi’ (an alley) is called ‘Bangla Plaza’ and has always been here, but nothing to compare with Soi Bangla in Patong Beach nightlife.
 Not much more than few beer bars with colorful spotlights and even more colorful staff.
 Plenty of tiny shops and foot massage as well.